 Undine Falls is a section of Lava Creek that runs 60 feet over the edge into a small canyon down below.
 Walk a short distance from the parking lot to view this two-tiered waterfall.

 PHOTO TIP: Undine Falls faces west so it’s best photographed in the late afternoon or evening.

 Virginia Cascades is a drive by waterfall, literally.
 It’s a 60-foot cascading waterfall on the Gibbon River located along a two mile one-way narrow road with steep drop-offs on the passenger side.
 There aren’t many pullouts along the road.
 We found one a bit down the road after we passed the falls and had to walk back to find a location to view and photograph them.

-PHOTO TIP: Due to the narrow road, the space to set up a tripod and spend time photographing is limited…and could be dangerous if the traffic is heavy.
+PHOTO TIP: Due to the narrow road, the space to set up a tripod and spend time taking pictures is limited…and could be dangerous if the traffic is heavy.
 It’s also difficult to find the ‘right spot’ along the road to get a good view of the waterfall.

 This is one waterfall we would skip in favor of the many others in the park that provide parking and space to safely see and photograph them.